Howard Lucus

-SCVSAR has over 300 dedicated members.
-We perform more than 120 life-saving missions each year, logging over 9,500 hours of service.
-Our capabilities include helicopter rescue, 4x4 rescue, wilderness and urban search, K-9, horseback, swift-water, mountain recovery, and emergency first aid.
+SCVSAR is an all-volunteer organization delivering emergency response to those in need across the county’s urban and wilderness areas.
+We have over 300 dedicated members, and perform more than 120 life-saving missions each year - logging over 9,500 hours of service.
+Our capabilities include wilderness and urban search, K-9 search, helicopter rescue, tracking, 4x4 rescue, technical swift-water and mountain rescue, and emergency first aid.

 In an emergency, always dial 911.